JChemseddine/telegraphers/README.md

 It contains implementations for the experiments of Section 7.
 For questions or bug reports contact chemseddine@math.tu-berlin.de.

-## REQUIREMENTS
-The code requires several Python packages.
-The specific requirements are given in requirements.txt

 ## References
 [1] R. Duong, J. Chemseddine, P. Friz, G. Steidl.
 Telegrapher's Generative Model via Kac Flows.